alselnet/minishell/README.md

 Check that it has been added in your terminal: env | grep TEST
 rerun gcc -Wall -Werror -Wextra main.c -I../../include/
 ./a.out unset TEST _(will remove TEST inside envp)_
-./a.out unset océ _(will try remove a variable that does not exist)_
+./a.out unset mama _(will try remove a variable that does not exist)_
 ./a.out unset _(will remove all variables inside envp)_

 **FOR ENV**